 LocationVancouver, BC, Canada

-From the architect.
+Text description provided by the architects.
 The Killarney Ice Rink + Lobby project is a replacement of an existing ice rink and lobby at the Killarney Community Centre in Vancouver that is comprised of a swimming pool facility, an ice rink, a gymnasium, and other activity spaces.
 The renewal of the Killarney Community Centre complex improved access to the facility in order that it may continue to serve its vital role as a key social hub of the Killarney neighbourhood.
 The arena was designed to act as a short-track speed skating training venue for the 2010 Winter Games.
 After the completion of the Games, the international-size ice surface was converted to an NHL-sized rink with seating for 250 spectators for use by the community.

 The form, massing and materials reflect those of the existing facility to create a harmonious, unified expression for the entire community centre complex.
 The roof slope over the new rink mirrors the slope of the roof of the existing pool facility, thereby creating a focus to the main entry and lobby.
 Generous canopies are provided at main entries to provide shelter and to serve as transition zones between the interior and exterior.